Overview

 Step 5: Record audio from microphone

-formats the audio data for you.
-If you want to stream data from elsewhere, make sure that your audio data is in the following format:
+sample_rate needs to be the same value as the one you passed to RealtimeTranscriber.MicrophoneStream formats the audio data for you.
+If you want to stream data from elsewhere, make sure that your audio data is in the following format:- Single channel

 - 16-bit signed integer PCM or mu-law encoding